qinjinjia/ec601_miniproject/README.md

 * Click :white_flower: the **index.HTML** File, :surfer: **the developed resume web will appear on a new brower page**.

 * **Alternatively, go to my published personal page [www.qinjinjia.com](www.qinjinjia.com)**

-#### Run the code :relieved:
-* After installing the OpenCV，the users could **download the modified code from our repository**.

-* Then, add the code into your project.
-If the program need a input diagram, the users could download [**Lenna.png**](https://github.com/qinjinjia/ec601_ass1/blob/master/original.png) from our repository and add it into your project folder.

 #### Enjoy the code and have fun!:wink::wink: